 What is the difference between Home Protection Scheme , HDB Fire Insurance and Home Insurance?

-Home Protection Scheme (HPS) is a mortgage-reducing insurance that protects you and your loved ones from losing your Housing & Development Board (HDB) flat due to the inability to make mortgage payments in the event of death, terminal illness or total permanent disability.
+- Home Protection Scheme (HPS): This is a type of mortgage-reducing insurance that protects you and your loved ones from losing your HDB flat due to the inability to make mortgage payments in the event of death, terminal illness or total permanent disability.

 HPS is administered by CPFB and insures members up to age 65 or until the housing loans are paid up, whichever is earlier.